Yeeldx/yeeldbox-devdocs/docs/contributing/documentation/writing-style-guide.md

 ## Best Practices and Resources

-Writers and contributors familiar with Yearn and cryptocurrency basics will have a better sense of where to apply their skills best.
+Writers and contributors familiar with Yeeldx and cryptocurrency basics will have a better sense of where to apply their skills best.

-- Spend some time learning about Yearn's function, history, and any recent events before contributing.
+- Spend some time learning about Yeeldx's function, history, and any recent events before contributing.
 - In-depth knowledge is appreciated but not required.

 ### Learn the Basics of Markdown